t04glovern/planet-money-generator/README.md

 * `scrape.ipynb` - scrape the episode transcripts
 * `basic-analysis.ipynb` - train your own text-generating neural network (uses [textgenrnn](https://github.com/minimaxir/textgenrnn))
 * `basic-analysis-conversation.ipynb` - train and output a conversation log between reporters
+* `planet-money-list.html` - html page for the planet money episodes that we'll use to rip their transcriptions from

 ## Polly Lambda